javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 ## Functions == Comments

 Functions should be short and do exactly one thing.
-If that thing is big, maybe it's worth to split the function into parts.
+If that thing is big, maybe it's worth to split the function into few smaller functions.
 Sometimes following this rule may be not easy, but it's a definitely good thing.

-...So why functions equal comments?

 A separate function is not only easier to test and debug -- its very existence is a great comment!